Reasno/fastmongo/README.md

-`reasno/fastmongo` is the a coroutine-based mongodb client for Hyperf.
+`reasno/fastmongo` is the a coroutine-based mongodb client for Hyperf, powered by `hyperf/gotask`.

 ## Installation